BodiAugustus/ashley_defi/README.md

 #134.
 Setup deactivate course functionality in managed.js.
 Created deactivateCourse function.
 Created a shared implementation of deactivate and activate course functions called changeCourseState.

 #135.
 Updated purchase buttons to be disabled after purchase.
 Reworked the Footer in the CourseCard component in marketplace/index.
 Added isConnecting to useAccount, passed into marketplace/index.
 Used inside Buttons to add loading state during metamask loading.

+#136.
+Created lookup table in ownedCourses.
+Used to show owned buttons when purchased by refactoring the conditional in marketplace index under CourseCard.